Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Mitigation Performance Evaluation

-\item \emph{Global Smoothing (Smooth)}~\cite{muller2019does}: This performs global smoothing for {\em all} training samples with task-specific knowledge distillation, where we use the same level of regularization as in RMC ($d_i= 0.9$ in Equation~\ref{equ:smoothing}).
-In contrast to this setting, RMC performs instance-level smoothing.
+\item \textbf{Smooth} (Global Smoothing)~\cite{muller2019does}: This performs global smoothing for {\em all} training samples with task-specific knowledge distillation, where we use the same level of regularization as in RMC ($d_i= 0.9$ in Equation~\ref{equ:smoothing}).
+In contrast, RMC uses instance-level smoothing.

-\item \emph{Focal Loss (Focal)}~\cite{lin2017focal}: Compared to cross entropy loss, focal loss has an additional regularizer to reduce the weight for easy samples, and assign a higher weight to hard samples bearing less-confident predictions.
+\item \textbf{Focal} (Focal Loss)~\cite{lin2017focal}: Compared to cross-entropy loss, focal loss has an additional regularizer to reduce the weight for easy samples and assign a higher weight to hard samples bearing less-confident predictions.

-\item \emph{Just Train Twice (JTT)}~\cite{liu2021just}: This is a re-weighting method, which first trains the BERT-base model using standard cross entropy loss for several epochs, and then trains the compressed model while up-weighting the training examples that are mis-classified by the first model, i.e., hard samples. \end{itemize}
+\item \textbf{JTT} (Just Train Twice)~\cite{liu2021just}: This is a re-weighting method, which first trains the BERT-base model using standard cross-entropy loss for several epochs, and then trains the compressed model while up-weighting the training examples that are misclassified by the first model, i.e., hard samples. \end{itemize}